g3n/g3nd/README.md

 * For Ubuntu/Debian-like Linux distributions, install `libopenal1` and `libvorbisfile3`
 * For CentOS/Fedora-like Linux distributions, install `libopenal1` and `libvorbisfile3`
-* Currently it was not tested on OS X. We encourage some feedback.
+* Currently it was not tested on OS X.
-* For Windows its is necessary to install the following dlls: OpenAL32.dll, libogg.dll, libvorbis.dll and libvorbisfile.dll.
+* For Windows its is necessary to install the following dlls: `OpenAL32.dll, libogg.dll, libvorbis.dll` and `libvorbisfile.dll`.
   See [windows_audio_dlls](https://github.com/g3n/windows_audio_dlls) for how to get them.

 G3ND was only tested with Go1.7.4+.